veggiemonk/awesome-docker/README.md

 * [Eclipse Che](http://www.eclipse.org/che/) - Developer workspace server with Docker runtimes, cloud IDE, next-generation Eclipse IDE
 * [ns-enter](https://github.com/jpetazzo/nsenter) - no more ssh, enter name spaces of container by [@jpetazzo][jpetazzo]
 * [OctoLinker](https://github.com/OctoLinker/browser-extension) - A browser extension for GitHub that makes the image name in a `Dockerfile` clickable and redirect you to the related Docker Hub page.
-* [Powerline-Docker](https://github.com/adrianmo/powerline-docker) - A Powerline segment for showing the status of Docker containers by [@adrianmo](https://github.com/adrianmo)
 * [Squid-in-a-can](https://github.com/jpetazzo/squid-in-a-can) - in case of proxy problem by [@jpetazzo][jpetazzo]

 ## Web Interface